Taps (bugle call): Echo Taps and Silver Taps

-By far, one of Texas A&M's most honored traditions is Silver Taps.
-Silver Taps is the student body's final tribute paid to an Aggie who, at the time of their death, was enrolled in undergraduate or graduate studies.
+Silver Taps is a long-standing tradition at Texas A&M. It is performed as a tribute to a student who was enrolled in undergraduate or graduate studies when they died.
 This final tribute is held the first Tuesday of the month when a student has died the previous month.
 The first Silver Taps was held in 1898 and honored Lawrence Sullivan Ross, the former governor of Texas and president of A&M College.
 Silver Taps is currently held in the Academic Plaza.
 On the day of Silver Taps, a small card with the deceased student's name, class, major, and date of birth is placed as a notice at the base of the academic flagpole, in addition to the memorial located behind the flagpole.
 The A&M student newspaper, The Battalion, dedicates their Tuesday issue on a Silver Taps day to sharing stories of who the deceased students were.
-Around 10:15 that night, the lights are extinguished and hymns chime from Albritton Tower.
-Students silently gather at the statue of Lawrence Sullivan Ross.
-At 10:30 p.m., the Ross Volunteer Firing Squad marches into the plaza and fires three rifle volleys totaling 21 shots fired.
-Six buglers then play a special rendition of Silver Taps by Colonel Richard Dunn (Aggie Band Director, 1924–1946).
-Taps is played three times from the dome of the Academic Building: once to the North, South, and West.
-It is not played to the East because the sun will never rise on that Aggie again.
 After the buglers play, the students silently return to their homes.
 Students return to their dorms, and lights remain extinguished until Reveille the next morning.

 At New Mexico Military Institute, "Echo Taps" (otherwise known as "Silver Taps") is played by three trumpets on a night designated by the alumni association.
 This ceremony is held in the Hagerman Barracks to remember all the alumni who had died of normal causes or were killed in action that year.
 This ceremony also includes the lighting and extinguishing of a candle for every alumni of the year.
 One bugler is posted at the north, south, and west side of the barracks and the candles at the east.
 After this early "Taps", complete silence marks the rest of the night.

 Army Regulation 220–90, Army Bands dated December 2007, Paragraph 2-5h(1) states the following: "'Echo Taps' or 'Silver Taps', the practice of performing 'Taps' with multiple buglers, is not authorized.
 'Echo Taps' is not a part of Army tradition and improperly uses bugler assets."